zwickl/garli/garli/trunk/README.txt

 ->Example datasets and template configuration files files can be found in the example folder

 ->For compilation help see the INSTALL file.
-Versions >= 2.0 comes with an extremely easy build script, build_garli.sh, which should make compalation trivial on linux or OS X machines.
+Versions >= 2.0 comes with an extremely easy build script, build_garli.sh, which should make compalation trivial for many versions on linux or OS X machines.

+***New in version 2.2***
+1. Use  of the BEAGLE-LIB computation library.
+Beagle-lib (https://github.com/beagle-dev/beagle-lib)  allows the use of GPU accelerators, which allows  Garli to run several times faster, with the exact amount depending on the dataset and model used.
+Codon models benefit the most.

 ***New in version 2.1***
 1. MUCH faster parsing of very long alignments.  e.g., alignments millions of nucleotides in